-The Payout Start Date is the day that we apply your Contract Value, adjusted by the Market Value Adjustment, less any applicable taxes, to an Income Plan.
+The Payout Start Date is the day that we apply your money to provide income payments under an Income Plan.
 The Payout Start Date must be:

 - at least 30 days after the Issue Date; and

-- no later than the Annuitant's 90th birthday, or
+- · no later than the Annuitant's 90th birthday, or

 - the 10th Contract anniversary, if later.

 You may change the Payout Start Date at any time by notifying us in writing of the change at least 30 days before the new Payout Start Date.
-Absent a change, we will use the Payout Start Date as stated in your Contract.
+Absent a change, we will use the Payout Start Date stated in your Contract.